Protecting Your Vote: Election Security and Vote Counting

 The post-election canvass is a critical step in ensuring the accuracy and integrity of election results.
 After Election Day, a canvass reconciles the total ballots cast with the number of voters, confirming that the data from voting machines matches printed reports.
 All valid ballots are included in the final count and any discrepancies are addressed before certification.

-Fairfax County also conducts risk-limiting audits, comparing a random sample of paper ballots with electronic results for accuracy.
-Post-election audits are conducted with officials, observers, and party representatives present.
+The Office of Elections also conducts periodic risk-limiting audits, comparing a random sample of paper ballots with electronic results for accuracy.
+Post-election audits are conducted with officials, observers and party representatives present.

-Through rigorous machine testing, secure ballot handling and transparent auditing, Fairfax County ensures that every eligible vote is counted.
+Through rigorous machine testing, secure ballot handling and transparent auditing, we're ensuring that every eligible vote is counted.

 Image of a training closing numbers worksheet.